UnitedTechGroup/timeclock/README.md

 Public License version 2, as published by the Free Software Foundation.

+This repository is a fork of the original code which has not been updated in many years.
+I am not affiliated with the original projects in any way and this fork has not been endorsed by original authors.

 ## Requirements

 - Tested with PHP 5.4 – 7.0